<?xml version="1.0" encoding="utf-8"?>

 &lt;p&gt;&lt;img alt="Screenshot of Claude debugging an ops problem" src="https://sef.kloninger.com/f/tweetskb-ops.png"&gt;&lt;/p&gt;

-&lt;p&gt;Claude made the adjustment and saved its suggestions in a &lt;a href="https://github.com/sefk/tweetskb-analysis/issues/2"&gt;Github Issue&lt;/a&gt; to look
+&lt;p&gt;Claude made the adjustment and saved its suggestions in a &lt;a href="https://github.com/sefk/tweetskb-analysis/issues/2"&gt;Github issue&lt;/a&gt; in

-if I want to look at it again later.&lt;/p&gt;</description><category>AI</category><category>Tech</category><guid>https://sef.kloninger.com/posts/claude-dataviz/</guid><pubDate>Sat, 28 Feb 2026 15:00:00 GMT</pubDate></item><item><title>AI Is Good At Janitorial Work</title><link>https://sef.kloninger.com/posts/gemini-claude-cleanup/</link><dc:creator>Sef Kloninger</dc:creator><description>&lt;p&gt;&lt;img style="float:right" class="postimage" src="https://sef.kloninger.com/f/gemini-claude-cleanup.png" alt="Claude Code on the left, Gemini on the right" width="60%"&gt;&lt;/p&gt;
+case I want to revisit it later.&lt;/p&gt;</description><category>AI</category><category>Tech</category><guid>https://sef.kloninger.com/posts/claude-dataviz/</guid><pubDate>Sat, 28 Feb 2026 15:00:00 GMT</pubDate></item><item><title>AI Is Good At Janitorial Work</title><link>https://sef.kloninger.com/posts/gemini-claude-cleanup/</link><dc:creator>Sef Kloninger</dc:creator><description>&lt;p&gt;&lt;img style="float:right" class="postimage" src="https://sef.kloninger.com/f/gemini-claude-cleanup.png" alt="Claude Code on the left, Gemini on the right" width="60%"&gt;&lt;/p&gt;

 &lt;p&gt;It's been nice having AI tools at the ready for cleanup work.
 You know, those